 As you guys all probably know, I’ve posted a lot of homemade spice mixes in the past (if you don’t know, feel free to check out all my homemade spice blends), but I have gotten so many requests for this recipe, from readers, to good friends (hi, Allison!), to my favorite Shipt shopper (hi, Shantell!).

-It’s a good thing that it’s a little lighter, because let’s be honest, that stuff is best with chips.
-So the calories I save in the dip…I make up for with way too many chips.
+It’s a good thing that my dip recipe is a little lighter, because let’s be honest, that stuff is best with lots of chips.
+So the calories I save in the dip, I make up for with way too many chips.
 Way, way, waaaaay too many.
 Why is it so irresistible?

 I researched this recipe by buying a couple boxes of the store-bought version of onion soup mix and looking at ingredients.
-Spoiler alert….there’s a lot of weird junk in those little packets!
-This homemade onion soup mix is one that you can definitely feel better about eating and feeding to your family and friends.
-No MSG, no hard to pronounce ingredients, just good spices and herbs.
+Spoiler alert: there’s a lot of weird junk in those little packets!
+This homemade onion soup mix is one that you can definitely feel better about eating and feeding to your family and friends: no MSG, no hard to pronounce ingredients, just good spices and herbs.

 One thing to note right off the bat is that the packets that you purchase from the store do contain a granulated beef stock/broth/bouillon.
 I chose to leave that ingredient out for a few reasons.
 The first reason is that I couldn’t find granulated beef bouillon with an ingredient list I liked from my grocery store.

-If you’re going to use this only for soup, you can definitely go ahead and add some granulated beef bouillon to this mixture, or you can just pick up your favorite liquid stock or make your own!
-However, without the bouillon, it’s great for the dip, for burgers, meatloaf, and so much more!
+If you’re going to use this onion soup mix to make soup, you can definitely go ahead and add some granulated beef bouillon to this mixture.
+Another choice is to pick up your favorite liquid stock or make your own beef stock.
+You could also add it to vegetable or chicken stock.

 What’s in Homemade Onion Soup Mix?

-In a bowl or a small jar, mix all ingredients together.
+- In a bowl or a small jar, mix all ingredients together.
 Use wherever you like to use onion soup mix.

 - Use as substitute for a 1-ounce envelope of store-bought onion soup mix.